groz/fotm/README.md

 TODO

 Frontend:
-- ASAP: inject GoogleAnalytics code into layout based on Region
+- Add event tracking for Google Analytics (Virtual Page Views)
-- Create admin notifications mechanism
+- Create admin method mechanism
-- Create polling current connected users through admin notifications
+- Create admin method polling number of current connected users
 - Upload ResourceMap to client on page load to avoid sending image urls with each viewModel update
 - Icon for the site
 - Move generation of image links from server viewmodel to js client view objects